Chapter 5: Quantum Gates

 This chapter introduced the fundamental single-qubit quantum gates.
 Here are the key takeaways:

-• The Pauli gates (X, Y, Z) are 180-degree rotations around the three axes of the Bloch sphere.
-X flips bits, Z flips phases, and Y does both.
+• The Pauli gates ($X$, $Y$, $Z$) are 180-degree rotations around the three axes of the Bloch sphere. $X$ flips bits, $Z$ flips phases, and $Y$ does both.
+All three are self-inverse: $X^2 = Y^2 = Z^2 = I$.

 • The Hadamard gate creates superposition by mapping $|0\rangle \to |+\rangle$ and $|1\rangle \to |-\rangle$.
-It is its own inverse and conjugates X into Z.
+It is its own inverse and conjugates $X$ into $Z$: $HXH = Z$.

-• The phase gates (S, T) are fractional rotations around the z-axis.
-S rotates by $\pi/2$ and T by $\pi/4$.
+• The phase gates ($S$, $T$) are fractional rotations around the z-axis. $S$ rotates by $\pi/2$, $T$ by $\pi/4$, and they satisfy $T^2 = S$, $S^2 = Z$.

 • Rotation gates ($R_x$, $R_y$, $R_z$) generalize the Pauli gates to continuous rotations by arbitrary angles.
+They are defined as $R_k(\theta) = e^{-i\theta\sigma_k/2}$.

 • Gates are composed by matrix multiplication (in reverse order of application).
 The quantum circuit model reads left to right, but the matrix product reads right to left.